thtaka19/RasPaiPrg1/koziKen_LinuxModeV1/cmn00/ReadMeRpi01.txt

 cmn00 is not same for (Pi Zero , Pi1 ) and( Pi2, Pi3)
-This cmn00 is for (Pi Zero , Pi1 ).
+This cmn00 is for (Pi Zero , Pi1 ).Linux Mode

 So
 ---<rpi_periAddress00.h>---